Multi-Factor Authentication

 As a Connectware admin, you can set multi-factor authentication to be the mandatory login method for individual users.

-For LDAP users, you can set a flag to make multi-factor authentication the mandatory login method for all new LDAP users (see configuration page).
+For LDAP users, you can set CYBUS_LDAP_AUTO_ENFORCE_MFA to true to make multi-factor authentication the mandatory login method for all new LDAP users.
+For more information, see Connectware LDAP Parameters.

 1. On the navigation panel, select User Management > Users and Roles.